Photo by Carvalho (it’s not me)

+I don’t mind getting older because the alternative is death, but that’s where my tolerance ends.
 I don’t like taking pills to maintain bodily functions.
-I don’t like waking up at four in the morning and not able to go back to sleep.
+I don’t like waking up at four in the morning and not being able to go back to sleep.
 I don’t like peeing a bit when I cough or sneeze. (sometimes, not ALL the time)

-In her later years, my paternal grandmother, had the most beautiful network of wrinkles on her face.
+In her later years, my paternal grandmother had the most beautiful network of wrinkles on her face.
 A Kentucky farmer, she worked in the sun most of the day, working the tobacco and tending to the large vegetable garden out behind the stable.
 Long before sunscreen, she wore a bonnet to keep the sun out of her eyes, more than protecting her face, and never used anything other than Corn Husker’s Lotion to soothe rough or reddened areas of skin.
-My sisters and I used to help her by pulling the seedlings from the fabric covered beds so my dad and Aunt Hazel could set them in the field.
-We tormented the caterpillars dining on our tomato plants, dug potatoes, picked and shelled peas and counted our sweat bee stings.
+My sisters and I used to help her by pulling the seedlings from the fabric-covered beds so my dad and Aunt Hazel could set them in the field.
+We tormented the caterpillars dining on our tomato plants, dug potatoes, picked and shelled peas, and counted our sweat bee stings.
 The one with the most was the winner as long as she didn’t cry.

 It’s deemed unacceptable today.
 Wrinkles are bad.
 We must minimize, abbreviate, eliminate, and eradicate.
 We spend thousands to do this, without much success.
-It makes me mad (frown line) to see the commercials depicting young, smooth skinned women, touting a product that reveals their “younger, smoother, looking skin.
+It makes me mad (frown line) to see the commercials depicting young, smooth-skinned women, touting a product that reveals their “younger, smoother, looking skin.
 Big Woo!

 I don’t hate wrinkles.
 I just don’t like getting them one…by one…by one.